Asbestos in Army Barracks & Bases

 • Welders and metal workers

-Service members had no idea they were endangering their health by working on asbestos-laced military bases.
+Service members had no idea they were endangering their health by working with asbestos in Army barracks.

 No safe level of asbestos exposure has been determined, and it is generally assumed that ‘zero’ exposure is the level most protective of human health.”